 Of the 68 HIF funded projects, 33 were either from bidders based in the Central Locality or aimed to support health improvement activities within Central Locality.
 The Health Improvement Fund received 122 applications, of which 63 were from, or would benefit Central Locality.
 Gerrard Street Lunch Club received HIF funding to set up a new lunch club at Gerrard Street Baptist Church, run by volunteers.
-The aim of the lunch club is to

-"The volunteers do a great job organising the lunch club, the sandwiches are always tasty!" provide community members with a free nutritious lunch while tackling social isolation.
+The aim of the lunch club is to provide community members with a free nutritious lunch while tackling social isolation.
 The club now has a core group attending with friendships being made and is always open for new attendees to pop along.